-InTempo iDS-05 Review
+InTempo iDS-05 full review

 InTempo’s latest iPod speaker system, the iDS-05, is a well-thought-out solution for music playback around the home, though a little bulky for use as a portable system.